samcottle/notes/commandline.md

 - `mv`: Move or rename a file. `mv file1 /folder1` moves `file1` to a folder called `folder1`. `mv file1 file2` renames `file1` to `file2`.
 - `rm`: Remove a file or directory. `rm file1 file2` deletes `file1` and `file2`.
 To delete directories, you often need to use `rm -r folder1`, which recursively deletes all the files and subdirectories within it (otherwise you get the error `rm: cannot remove 'folder1': Is a directory`.
 - `echo`: Display text.
 Using wildcards, you could use `echo` to display all files in a folder ending in an *s* with `echo *s`.
+- `clear`: Clears the terminal.
+- `history`: Displays a list of recently typed commands (to a maximum of 500).
 - `shutdown`: Shut down the computer. `sudo shutdown -h now` would shutdown the computer immediately (i.e. `now`).

 ## Using wildcards